pburkard88/DS_BOS_07_Students/KeithWebber/Assignment-1/README.md

-# DataScience Boston Winter 2015 (DS_BOS_07)
+# DS_BOS_07 - Assignment-1
 ## Keith Webber
 https://github.com/pburkard88/DS_BOS_07/wiki/Assignment-1
 Queries

 Use the appropriate SQL queries to find answers to the following questions:

-1) Find all of the Triple Crown (Award) winners ever in Major League Baseball, with their complete batting stats for the given year.
+### 1) Find all of the Triple Crown (Award) winners ever in Major League Baseball, with their complete batting stats for the given year.
 Order the results in descending order first by batting average, then by RBIs, and lastly by home runs.

 ```sql
 # Ordered by Batting Average